-j) Trade and other payables
+m.
+Trade and other payables

-Trade and other payables are initially recognised at fair value and subsequently measured at amortised cost.
+Trade and other payables are carried at amortised cost.
 Due to their short-term nature they are not discounted.
 They represent liabilities for goods and services provided to the Group prior to the end of the financial year that are unpaid and arise when the Group becomes obliged to make future payments in respect of the purchase of these goods and services.
 The amounts are unsecured and are usually paid within 30 days of recognition.

-k) Provisions and employee benefit liabilities
+n.
+Provisions and employee benefit liabilities